im-open/app-pool-status/README.md

 # App Pool Status

-This action will start, stop, or restart an on-premises IIS app pool.
+This action will return the status of an on-premises IIS app pool

 ## Index <!-- omit in toc -->